ComputerShrek/XBalance/How_to_help.md

 # Possible ways to help
-1: Try to make it faster and optimized
+1: Try to make it faster and optimized \n
-2: Make a UI
+2: Make a UI \n
 3: Make it run on Windows
 4: Check the code for Bugs
 5: Make User instructions